 In "Hunted", Jodie and Aiden pass a heavily armed police roadblock - by forming a bulletproof energy field and busting right through, sending men, barriers and SWAT vans flying.

-Right after that, Jodie's motorcycle gets shot out from under her in Bakertown.
+Right after that, Jodie's motorcycle gets shot out from under her in Bakertown and she hurts her leg.
 Surrounded by a full SWAT team, complete with snipers and a helicopter, Jodie realizes she's hit the Godzilla Threshold and gives Aiden free reign.
 What he does is partially up to the player, but the results are terrifyingly spectacular.
-To wit: flinging entire automobiles at the assembled cops, possessing a sniper and taking out his teammates, unhooking a nozzle at a gas station and tossing in a live grenade, running a SWAT van into a gun shop, bringing down the church's bell tower and finally, possessing the helicopter's pilot and crashing the damn thing on the street.
+To wit: flinging entire automobiles at the assembled cops, possessing a sniper and taking out his teammates, unhooking a nozzle at a gas station and tossing in a live grenade, running a SWAT van into a gun shop, bringing down a nearby church's bell tower and finally, possessing the helicopter's pilot and crashing the damn thing into the street.

 The Mugging the Monster scene in "Homeless".
 Four Jerkass bullies with a baseball bat and a video camera decide to beat up the defenseless, homeless Stan For the Lulz.
 Jodie, who has recieved CIA hand-to-hand combat training, intervenes.
 Firmly.
 The fight is made all the more satisfying by the fact that the entire thing gets recorded on the thugs' own camera.